 - Can reduce the appearance of fine lines and early wrinkles in areas of frequent facial movement, such as around the eyes, mouth, and forehead.

-- Uses non-surgical treatments—including PRP therapy, Mono PDO threads, and skin needling—to stimulate collagen production and help enhance skin texture and firmness.
+- Uses non-surgical treatments—including PRP therapy and skin needling—to stimulate collagen production and help enhance skin texture and firmness.

-- Offered as a series of sessions with minimal downtime, customised through consultation to help support long-term skin quality and a natural, refreshed appearance.
+- Offered as a series of sessions customised through consultation to help support long-term skin quality.

 At a glance